Sv443/geniURL/README.md

 > <br>
 >
 > **Optional URL Parameters:**
-> `?preferLang=en`
-> Sometimes the genius API and geniURL's filtering will rank song translations or remixes higher than the original song.
-This optional parameter can help with that.
-> Specify a [two-character ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) here to tell geniURL to prefer results of that language.
-> Note that this only changes the ranking.
-Filtering will stay the same and results of other languages will still be returned.
->
 > `?format=json/xml`
 > Use this optional parameter to change the response format from the default (`json`) to `xml`
 > The structure of the XML data is similar to the shown JSON data.